- Meet the conditions of your offer and provide evidence of this to Canterbury Christ Church University.

-Argentina, Australia, Barbados, Botswana, BNO (British National Overseas), Brunei, Canada, Chile, Japan, Hong Kong, Malaysia, New Zealand, Oman, Qatar, Singapore, South Korea, Taiwan, Trinidad and Tobago, United Arab Emirates, United States of America.
+Argentina, Australia, Barbados, Botswana, BNO (British National Overseas), Brunei, Canada, Chile, China, Japan, Hong Kong, Malaysia, New Zealand, Oman, Qatar, Singapore, South Korea, Taiwan, Trinidad and Tobago, United Arab Emirates, United States of America.

 In all cases, once you have completed your visa application the UKVI will give you a ‘document checklist’ relevant to your application.
 You must ensure that you submit all documents which are on this list.